kulame/tock/doc/reference/trd-syscalls.md

 (or even assembly) to safely run on Tock.

 Each application image is a separate process: it has its own address space and thread stack.
-Applications invoke operations on and receive callbacks from the Tock kernel through the system call programming interface.
+Applications invoke operations on and receive upcalls from the Tock kernel through the system call programming interface.

 This document describes Tock's system call programming interface (API) and application binary interface (ABI) for 32-bit ARM Cortex-M and RISC-V RV32I platforms.
 It describes the system calls that Tock implements, their semantics, and how a userspace process invokes them.
 The ABI for other architectures, if supported, will be described in other documents.

 2 Design Considerations
 ===============================